kmesh-net/kmesh/docs/proposal/tcp_long_connection_metrics.md

 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->

+- Collect detailed traffic metrics (e.g. bytes send/recieved, direction, throughput, round-trip time, latency, namespace. identity) continously during the lifetime of long TCP connections.

+- Reporting of metrics and access logs, at periodic time and also based on throughput (e.g. after transfer of 1mb of data).

+- User can fine tune the time and throughput using yaml during kmesh deployment or can use CLI tool kmeshctl anytime.

+- Access logs containing information about connection continously during the lifetime of long TCP connections.

+- Metrics and logs supporting open-telemetry format.

+- Exposing these metrics by kmesh daemon so that prometheus can scrape it.

+- Unit and E2E tests.

 #### Non-Goals